Radware/Alteon-ACME-CertAutomation/README.md

 The virtual server should be accessible by letsencrypt with the virtual server DNS name.

-8. Edit the **renew_certificates_for_alteon_using_ACME.py** file and edit the following:
+8. Edit the **renew_certificates_for_alteon_using_ACME.sh** file and edit the following:

-    a. sender_email = "sender_email@company.com" -- provide the sender email.
+    a.
+SENDER_EMAIL = "sender_email@company.com" -- provide the sender email.

-    b. recipient_email = "recipient_email@company.com" -- provide the recipient email.
-For multiple recipients, provide the emails separated by a semicolon (“;”).
+    b.
+RECIPIENT_EMAIL = "recipient_email@company.com" -- provide the recipient email.

     c.
-For Cc recipients, follow the example below in the Python file.
+For additional recipients, follow the example below in the code.

 9. Testing the solution: